aspose-email/Aspose.Email-API-References/english/net/aspose.email.mapi/mapipropertycontainer/trygetpropertystring/_index.md

 ---
 title: TryGetPropertyString
 second_title: Aspose.Email for .NET API Reference
-description:
+description: Try to get a property data as string with specified tag and code page.
 type: docs
 weight: 170
 url: /net/aspose.email.mapi/mapipropertycontainer/trygetpropertystring/
 ---
-## MapiPropertyContainer.TryGetPropertyString method (1 of 4)
+## TryGetPropertyString(long, int) {#trygetpropertystring_3}

 Try to get a property data as string with specified tag and code page.